Skip to Main Content

 Personal loans

 With a personal loan, a lender provides you a sum of money upfront, and you repay it in fixed monthly installments over time.
 You can borrow several hundred or several thousands of dollars, for almost any purpose, and repay the loan over months or years.
 Personal loans are typically unsecured, which means you usually won’t be required to provide an asset that the lender can take if you fail to repay.
 However, you’ll need to meet the lender’s other requirements, including credit and income requirements, to qualify.
-The average interest rate on a 24-month personal loan was 12.49% in Februray 2024, according to Federal Reserve data.
+The average interest rate on a 24-month personal loan was 12.33%, according to Federal Reserve data.

 Compare Rates Now